Justinkhz/justinkhz/README.md

 ## 🔧 What I'm Currently Doing
 - 🧪 Building hands-on cybersecurity labs for real-world experience
 - 🐍 Learning Python and Bash scripting for automation and tool development
-- 🐞 Studying web vulnerabilities and exploitation techniques to prepare for real-world bug bounty hunting.
+- 🐞 Actively doing bug bounty work on HackerOne VDPs and building solid recon/reporting skills
 - 🎓 Progressing through the CPTS certification to build broad, practical skills in ethical hacking and penetration testing.